Skip to main content

 We also need a corresponding mechanism — a separate loop to explore and discover new problems.
 This research plan should enable the entire system to achieve a self-growing closed loop, with continuous output, continuous correction, and continuous self-validation.

-The Agent accepted this direction and started formalizing the approach, but before it continued, I made a critical decision: don’t rush into execution — first organize this thinking into a methodology.
+The Agent accepted this direction and started formalizing the approach, but before it continued, I told it: don’t rush into execution — first organize this thinking into a methodology.

 “Your direction is good, but I want to first organize it into a closed-loop methodology.
 This methodology should be multi-layered and multi-dimensional.
 We’ll use it as the summary framework, then continue developing the closed loops from there.”